-- Insert and edit data manually.
+- Enter and edit data manually.

-- Share copies of the files.
+- Sharing copies of files.

-- View graphical representations of the information.
+- View visual representations of information.